 Looked after children can be more vulnerable to approaches online from strangers.
-Here, CEOP offers some tips on how to protect them – and help them learn how to protect themselves
+Here, CEOP offers some tips on how to protect them – and how they can learn how to protect themselves

 As a carer for looked after children, there are specific risks that the young people you look after may face online that children living with their birth parents will not generally have to worry about.